-The authors had collected drone imagery of the Cache la Poudre site, for use in the Cache la Poudre SfM activity (https://sere.carleton.edu/NAGTWorkshops/online_field/activities/239350.html; https://doi.org/10.5069/G9416V78).
-Images were acquired using a DJI Mavie 2 Pro drone.
-Two flight paths were flown at altitudes of 40-m and 50-m and different grid orientations with >70% overlap of adjacent photos with Pix4D capture.
-Before completing the SfM activity in MetaShape, students The afternoon exercise was Structure from Motion for Analysis of River Characteristics.
+The afternoon exercise was Structure from Motion for Analysis of River Characteristics.
 Students picked either Area of Interest 1 or 2 for their SfM workflow (Figure 1).
 Students with adequate computing power could choose to do the entire study region.
-Using resolution and height information about the UAS-collect photographs, students first calculated the expected resolution of the final point cloud-resulting from the SfM workflow.
-Students They were then asked to assess what types of features or process on processes at the Cache la Poudre study area they expect canexpected could be resolved with this resolution.
-They were asked what; from there, they discussed the types of geomorphic questions they cancould feasibly expect to answer with the dataset they will built.
+Using resolution and height information about the UAS-collect photographs, students first calculated the expected resolution of the final point cloud.
+They were then asked to assess what types of features or processes at the Cache la Poudre study area they expected could be resolved; from there, they discussed the types of geomorphic questions they could feasibly expect to answer with the dataset of that resolution.

-Students picked either Area of Interest 1 or 2 for their SfM workflow (students with appropriate computing power can do the entire study area if they so choose).
-Students followed aof that resolution.
 Next students followed a more detailed Agisoft MetaShape Guide to construct a georeferenced point cloud of their Area of Interest.
-Since students have already completed aAs they were familiar with MetaShape SfM model on from Day 1, theystudents were able to work through the procedure independently.
-Once their model was complete (example Figure 5), students were asked to answer a series of questions related to error analysis of their model (Figure 6) and to reassess appropriate geomorphic applications.
-Students were asked to formulate a testable hypothesis related to processes on the Cache la Poudre River that they could answer with their dataset.
-For example, students investigated could investigate cutbank stable bank heights and angles.
-The activity described next allowed students to test their hypothesis and meet the first four NAGT capstone outcomes: 1) design and collect data to answer a geologic question; 2) collect data on field relationships and 3) synthesize spatially to 4) interpret a process using multiple lines of spatially distributed evidence.
+As they were familiar with MetaShape from Day 1, students were able to work through the procedure independently.
+Once their model was complete, students were asked to answer a series of questions related to error analysis of their model and to reassess appropriate geomorphic applications and design of the ground control point network used.
+Finally, students were asked to formulate a testable hypothesis related to processes on the Cache la Poudre River that they could answer with their dataset.
+For example, students could investigate cutbank stable bank heights and angles.
 The completed exercise was the summative assessment and particularly revealed student accomplishment of SfM point cloud creation and geomorphic analysis.